Gold Drop Potentilla: Essential Growing and Care Tips

 Keep soil moist during Potentilla Gold Drop’s first growing season.
 After that, this plant may receive all the moisture it needs from precipitation.

-However, you can water this plant once or twice per week during hot and dry periods.
+However, you can water this plant once or twice weekly during hot and dry periods.
 A good rule of thumb is to water the plant if rainfall is less than one inch per week.

 Potentillas don’t need to be fertilized regularly.
 If you’d like to apply fertilizer, you can use an all-purpose solution every year or two.